-Oftentimes the 1st chair singer will have nearly unanimous rankings but in a really competitive competition it’s sometimes down to the decimal point.
+Oftentimes the 1st chair singer will have nearly unanimous rankings but in a really competitive round it’s sometimes down to the decimal point.

 Practice doing some of your own math: Singer 1 gets ranked 1/1/2/3/3.
 Singer two gets ranked 2/3/3/1/1.
-Drop the highest and lowest, so both singers are ranked 1/2/3 and an average rank of 2.
+Drop the highest and lowest, so both singers are ranked 1/2/3 and a total of 6 or average of 2.
 If they both get a perfect sight singing score it’s a tie and in that case the computer “flips a coin” and selects who is first chair and who is second.
 (Yes, this actually happened to two of my students last year.
 Luckily they were competing for first chair, not fifth, and both of them got to go to the Area audition regardless.)

 A longer post regarding the sight reading audition will come later, but for the purpose of this post, let’s talk a little bit about the scoring.

 Even sight reading scores all boil down to a rank.
 This is tricky because it is possible to have multiples of the same score in sight reading.
 That means that if 9 out of 10 girls get perfect scores, they all tie first place and the girl who gets one note wrong gets 10th.
 People will tell you things like “Your sight reading is worth 20% of your score so it can affect your chair by x-number of spots” but that’s just not true.
 Your sight reading rank is variable based on how others do, so to be safe, just get a perfect score every time :).

 True story: a student of mine was in the running for the All State Choir after her singing round but flubbed just a few notes on the sight singing.
 So many girls got a perfect score that year that even just a few points deduction caused her to be ranked last place in sight singing and landed her 11th chair, just a few spots away from the choir.